-Albus did not trip over Morfin Gaunt during an investigation of Tom Riddle’s activities.
+Albus did not trip over Morfin Gaunt and his suppressed memories during an investigation of Tom Riddle’s activities.

 It was Morfin Gaunt who set him onto Tom Riddle’s trail.

 The very same Tom Riddle that Albus had thought that he was finally well rid of, as of June of 1945.

 Consider: Albus took Gellert into custody in 1945.
 Probably during the spring or summer break, since he was still actively engaged in the classroom, teaching, with a class schedule to follow at the time.
-Indeed, one of the students in his class was the young Tom Riddle.
+Indeed, one of the students in his class may well have been the young Tom Riddle.

 Ergo: whether I am correct in my speculation that Gellert’s rise had already failed some years (5?) earlier, and that it was simply that no one had been able to catch him and get him off the streets which required Albus’s intervention (possibly on Gellert’s own insistence) or not, it stands to reason that Albus had some degree of involvement with closing down whatever was left of Gellert’s operation.

 And Gellert effectively purchased his life and safety from Albus by making him an offer he knew Albus was not likely to refuse.

 • • • •